Docker images

 We use supervisord

 Docker is designed to run only a single process in the foreground and use the console output as logs.
-You can then redirect the output of docker containers to gelf, fluentd, splunk or something else.
+You can then of docker containers to gelf, fluentd, splunk or something else.

 But when running multiple processes, you must redirect all outputs to stderr/stdout of those processes.
 We configured all our services not to write container internal files but to output everything on stdout/stderr.